 Poems – Published

-- Featured Poet slot in Orbis #185, with a selection of five poems, prose poems and prose pieces.
+- Featured Poet in Orbis #185, with five poems, prose poems and prose pieces.

-- Competition entry in the 2013 Erbacce poetry competition was shortlisted and commended.
-Twelve poems were published in Erbacce along with an interview with Dr Ursula Hurley, Senior Lecturer in English and Creative Writing, Salford University.
+- Twelve poems were published in erbacce with an interview with Dr Ursula Hurley, Senior Lecturer in English and Creative Writing, Salford University.

-- Poems have been published in a range of magazines, including Orbis, The North, Little Mslexia, Magma, Poetry News, The Affectionate Punch, Pause, Rapport, Erbacce, Strix, The Journal.
+- Poems have been published in a range of magazines, including Orbis, The North, Little Mslexia, Magma, Poetry News, The Affectionate Punch, Pause, Rapport, erbacce, Strix, The Journal, The Frogmore Papers.

 - Haiku, tanka and renga and other collaborative sequences have been published in anthologies, magazines and journals.
 These include Bare Bones, Blithe Spirit, Presence, Journal of Renga and Renku, Lynx, the Iron Book of British Haiku.